MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 1. Sign in to the Azure portal and go to **Custom deployment**.

 1. Choose **Build your own template in the editor**.
-A sample ARM template that creates a resource instance rule is provided at the end of this document.
+For a sample ARM template that creates a resource instance rule, see [ARM template sample](#arm-template-sample).

 1. Create the resource instance rule in the editor.
 When done, choose **Review + Create**.